 - Update your digital ad copy to reflect telehealth options (see example below)

 - Email communication and marketing to current patients about telehealth options

 - If you’re not already advertising, it’s important that you invest some ad budget to create awareness of your new telehealth options.
 It’s not enough to simply add the capability and not make anyone aware.

-While these aren’t the circumstances any of us wanted to see telehealth grow, we’re looking forward to seeing how many opportunities it opens up for practices to digital transform to provide the best possible care for patients.
+While these aren’t the circumstances any of us wanted to see telehealth grow, we’re seeing history happen as the digital revolution in healthcare continues and creates opportunities for practices to digitally transform to provide the best possible care for patients.
 The practices that embrace telehealth during this difficult time will be the best positioned to mitigate risk in the short-term and grow in the long-term.

 It’s important to remember that a platform alone isn’t going to solve everything.

 This isn’t just another service offering but a transformation of how your practice operates, and how you market your practice to patients.
-If you’d like some expert guidance on how to spin up telehealth for your practice, request a consultation or schedule a call.
+If you’d like some expert guidance on how to spin up telehealth for your practice, request a consultation.